umi-academy/pxt-microbit/docs/projects/puma-rs-computer-shoe.md

 ### How do you measure distance?

 To compute the distance, the engineers relied on the relationship between stride time and running speed (The algorithm is described in the US patent 4,771,394 starting on line 65) column 6.).
-The faster you run, the longer you stay in the air and the more time between foot strike.
+The faster you run, the faster your stride and the less time between foot strikes.
 The runner had to go through a calibration of the shoe and then it was able to estimate distance **without a GPS!**.

 Assuming``T`` is the elapsed time, ``S`` is the number of foot strikes